 - Python, Linux, Penetration Testing, Mobile Security, Ethical Hacking, Cryptography, Network Security

 Start Date Rolling Start Date Cost $10,995 Class size 25 Location CharlotteAt the Cybersecurity Boot Camp at UNC Charlotte, students get hands-on training in networking, systems, web technologies, databases, and defensive and offensive cybersecurity.
 You will also learn methods, techniques, and best practices for accurately conveying the severity of the risks facing an organization’s security posture.
 The Cybersecurity Bootcamp is a challenging, part-time program that takes a multidisciplinary approach to attaining proficiency in IT, networking, and modern information security, throughout the course of 24 intensive weeks.

-Deposit N/A Tuition Plans Payment plan available
+Deposit N/A Financing Tuition Plans Payment plan available

 Minimum Skill Level Beginner Prep Work Pre-work Placement Test No Interview Yes